-NRA's LaPierre warns of Democrats pushing socialism
+NRA chief accuses Democrats of pushing 'socialist' agenda

 "Socialism is a movement that loves a smear," he said.

+Speaking at the Conservative Political Action Conference, an annual gathering of conservatives outside Washington, LaPierre warned Democrats would use the tragedy to push an agenda that went beyond gun control.
+"What they want is more restrictions on the law-abiding," LaPierre said.
+"They want to sweep right under the carpet the failure of school security."

-Staring out into the audience, LaPierre told onlookers "you should be anxious and you should be frightened" about the potential of another Democratic takeover of the House, Senate and White House.
+Staring out into the audience, LaPierre told them "you should be anxious and you should be frightened" about the potential of another Democratic takeover of the House, Senate and White House.

 "If they seize power ... our American freedoms could be lost and our country will be changed forever," he said.
 "The first to go will be the Second Amendment."

-In the aftermath of a high school shooting in Parkland, Florida, that left 17 dead, the country has found itself once again balancing the scope of the Second Amendment with its desire to protect kids in schools.
+In the aftermath of a high school shooting that left 17 dead, the country has found itself once again balancing the scope of the Second Amendment with its desire to protect children in schools.
 LaPierre has been a deeply polarizing figure as an outspoken and consistent advocate for gun rights, who has previously been among the public figures to voice the NRA's position in the wake of mass shootings.

 Once again LaPierre repeated his calls for schools to increase security, even arming schoolteachers, a controversial proposal that even some Republicans have rejected.